FAIRmat-NFDI/pynxtools/docs/how-tos/validate-nexus-file.md

 The validity of NeXus files is fundamental to ensure FAIR data.
 Without specific requirements, it is not possible to understand the data.
 What type of experiment?
 What Laser Wavelength?
 Which voltage?
 What data is represented at all in the table?
 What is the unit of the value?
 Which ISO norm does this refer to?
 Where was this measured?
 Which year was this measured?

-Therefore you have enter all required fields in the NeXus definition.
+The NeXus application definitions define the minimum set of terms that must be used in an instance of that class (i.e., the required terms that you must add to the file in order to be compliant with that application definition).
+Application definitions also may define terms that are optional in the NeXus data file.
 The requirements are set by the community via workshops or at conferences.
-You can as well comment the NeXus definitions, to initiate or propose changes/additions.
-Go to the NeXus definition, and sign-up/log-in and give us some feedback (Red boxes in the image.
+To initiate or propose changes/additions, you can comment the FAIRMat NeXus proposal by going to the [NeXus definitions](https://fairmat-nfdi.github.io/nexus_definitions/index.html#), and using the hypothes.is tool (sign-up/log-in) to give us some feedback (Red boxes in the image.
 Expand this panel on the left by clicking on the arrow symbol).
 ![image.png](<./attachments/9d748230d54a8059-image.png>)

 Oftentimes, there will be errors in a generated NeXus file (be it by hand or automatically): Typos, missing required concepts, missing attributes, using the incorrect datatype or format (e.g., array instad of list, float instead of integer, etc.).
-Therefore, a validation is required, to ensure that the data you want to share, is FAIR.
+Therefore, a validation is required, to ensure that the data you want to share is FAIR.

 The NeXus file is valid if it complies with the respective NeXus application definition.